 As one of the largest ports in the region, Abidjan offers extensive shipping services and has deep historical and economic links with Burkina Faso, including a direct railway line.

-Key considerations include the fact that road and rail corridors have historically faced periods of disruption.
+A key consideration is that its road and rail corridors have historically faced periods of disruption.
 Current security conditions along the transport route must be thoroughly evaluated as part of the risk assessment when conducting a feasibility study.

 This option is best for entrepreneurs who may already have established business operations or logistical networks within Côte d’Ivoire.